covid-visualizer/alpha/README.md

 * `$` = string
 * `^` = date in `M--D` format

-When you use the parameter in the code, do not use the terminal data-type characters.
+When you use the parameter in Python code, do not use the terminal data-type characters.

 New parameters become a value in `County` instances.

+### Defining new plots

+You're on your own.
+The code for this has become a little spaghetti-ish.
+Each type of plot is its own class.
+At a minimum, it should implement a `draw` method having no arguments except `self`.

+All draw types are called with all county instances.
+Your plot class should check if it should draw its plot for each particular county, and if it's not supposed to draw it should just return.

 <a name="extensions"></a>
 # Ideas for Extensions